May 30, 2024

 d) Poor layout of the work instruction or task card.

-In the case of both a) & b) we are creating an environment which applies pressure to the worker, the natural outcome of any pressure is to feel stress and it is in relation to this stress that the worker can make human error mistakes.
+In the case of both a) & b) we are creating an environment that applies pressure to the worker, the natural outcome of any pressure is to feel stress and it is about this stress that the worker can make human error mistakes.

 On 23 February 1995, a British Midland Boeing 737-400 made an emergency landing at Luton airport UK after losing most of the oil from both engines during initial climb out from East Midlands airport UK, attributed to failures in the quality of maintenance work and procedures during routine inspections of both engines prior to the flight.